 - Human Resource Services

 - Office of Community Engagement

 - University Counsel

 Enhance your wellness.
 Choose activities to fit your needs.
-Register for relaxing activities to optimize your well-being.
+See available dates for relaxing activities to optimize your well-being.

 Counteract the negative impacts of prolonged sitting with a 15-minute seated massage.
 Massage eases tension and stress by addressing the back, neck, shoulders, arms/hands, and legs/feet.